dev-hjJoo/Algorithm-Book/README.md

     * The brief summary should be written in imperative mood without a period at the end.
     * The issue number is optional but can be included if the commit relates to a specific issue.
 * Content
+    * If the title contains all the necessary information, there is no need to write content.
     * The content of the commit message should focus on **‘what’ and ‘why’** rather than ‘how’.